-11. The Humanities Panel will consider the eligibility of research outputs as described in paragraphs 16-18 of the General Panel Guidelines, and paragraphs 5.7-5.11 and Appendix F of the Guidance Notes.

-12. The Panel will assess the quality of each eligible output on its own merits and not in terms of its publication category, medium or language of publication.
-The Panel will examine each item in detail and will not assess outputs mechanistically according to their publication venue.
-The Panel recognises that there can be work of the highest quality in various output forms, and no distinction will be made between types of output submitted nor whether an output has been made available electronically or in a physical form.

-13. Forms of research outputs that are admissible and specifically relevant to the Humanities Panel include the following examples.
+- 11. The Biology Panel will consider the eligibility of research outputs as described in paragraphs 16-18 of the General Panel Guidelines, paragraphs 5.7-5.11 and Appendix F of the Guidance Notes. - 12.
+The Panel will assess the quality of each eligible output on its own merits and not in terms of its publication category, medium or language of publication.
+The Panel will examine each item in detail and will not assess outputs mechanistically according to the publication venue.
+The Panel recognises that there can be work of the highest quality in various output forms, and no distinction will be made between types of output submitted nor whether the output has been made available electronically or in a physical form. - 13.
+Forms of research outputs that are admissible and specifically relevant to the Biology Panel include the following examples.
 This should not be regarded as an exhaustive list.
-Equally, there is no implication of priority or importance in the ordering of examples in this list:
+Equally, there is no implication of priority or importance in the ordering of examples in this list - books, book chapters and research monographs.